Dawes Rolls: Enumeration and enrollment

-Another issue on the Dawes Rolls are people termed "Five-Dollar Indians."
-Some white people bribed government officials in order to get land allotments, but this was not as widespread as some would believe.
+Another issue on the Dawes Rolls are people termed "Five-Dollar Indians".
+Some white people bribed government officials to obtain land allotments, but this was not as widespread as some would believe.

 Gregory Smithers, associate professor of history at Virginia Commonwealth University stated, "These were opportunistic white men who wanted access to land or food rations. ...
 These were people who were more than happy to exploit the Dawes Commission – and government agents, for $5, were willing to turn a blind eye to the graft and corruption."
-For the small minority that managed this, this fraudulent enrollment may have earned white people potential benefits for themselves and their descendants, but also could have subjected them to further removal, relocation or incarceration; there were also land runs during this time, and other ways for white people to get land.
-Most of the white people on the Dawes roll are noted as included due to marrying a member of the tribe, and having Indian children.
+For the small minority that managed this, this fraudulent enrollment may have earned white people potential benefits for themselves and their descendants, but also could have subjected them to further removal, relocation or incarceration.
+There were also land runs during this era, and other methods for white people to obtain land.
+Most of the white people on the Dawes Rolls are noted as included due to marrying a member of the tribe and having Indian children.

 The Dawes Rolls, though recognized as flawed, are still essential to the citizenship process of the Nations that include them in their laws.
 The federal government uses them in determining blood-quantum status of individuals for Certificate of Degree of Indian Blood.